 There are a few things to bear in mind when raising a bilingual (or multilingual) child.
 The rules are the same, regardless of the number of languages spoken to a child.
 The following two sections focus on the type of bilingualism where the home language (L1) is not the majority language of the country.

 Teaching bilingual children

-› Teachers should encourage families to keep using L1 at home or in other social situations.
-Teachers should also encourage parents to read to the child in their L1.
+- Teachers should encourage families to keep using the L1 at home or in other social situations.
+They should additionally encourage parents to read to the child in their L1.

-› Teachers should never tell the parents to stop using L1 at home so that the child can make better progress in L2 at school.
+- Teachers should never tell the parents to stop using the L1 at home so that the child can make better progress in the L2 at school.
 Children will eventually prefer the language of the society because it’s what their friends speak.

 Parenting bilingual children

-› Parents should remember that there can be great differences between siblings.
+- Parents should remember that there can be great differences between siblings.
 Usually older ones are more proficient than younger ones.
-Siblings may use different methods to learn and parents should support each child to use the method most suitable for him/her.
+Siblings may use different methods to learn and parents should support each child in using the method most suitable for him / her.